Skip to content

 4

-Review and copy: after recognition finishes, review the result and copy the plain text output.
+Review and copy: check the result, then copy the plain text output.

 Common Scenarios